oskar-paulsson/cnn_covid19/README.md

 be expected to perform.

 #### Results of transfer training
-Overall, the performance of these models were bad and barely perform better than random guessing.
+Overall, the performance of these models was barely better than random guessing.

 | # blocks fixed | 17%   | 33%   | 50%   | 63%   |
 |----------------|-------|-------|-------|-------|